-Colbert Says There's Just One Thing He's Sure Of When It Comes To Donald Trump
+Colbert Says There's Just 1 Thing He's Sure Of When It Comes To Trump

 Stephen Colbert says there’s only one thing he no longer has any doubts about when it comes to President Donald Trump.

-The CBS “Late Show” host said that during a news conference that was supposed to be about highway infrastructure, Trump “drove America’s moral leadership right through the guardrails.”
+On Wedesday, the CBS “Late Show” host said that Trump “drove America’s moral leadership right through the guardrails” during a news conference that was supposed to be about infrastructure.

-Trump on Tuesday placed equal blame for the white supremacist violence in Charlottesville, Virginia.
+Trump on Tuesday placed equal blame for the violence at the white supremacist rally in Charlottesville, Virginia.

 “There’s blame on both sides and I have no doubt about it and you don’t have any doubt about it either,” the president said.